stevleibelt/trainee/vcs/git/README.md

     * create a branch "my_branch"
     * switch to "my_branch" (if needed)
     * create a file
-    * add the file to the stageing area
+    * add the file to the staging area
         * what do you expect if your run "git diff"?
         * what is the result of it?
     * update the content of the file